Malaysia enforces ban on social media accounts for children younger than 16 - WTOP News

-The rules require social media platforms to implement age-verification systems and block users under 16 from creating accounts.
-They apply to platforms with at least 8 million users, including Facebook, Instagram, TikTok and YouTube.
+The rules require social media platforms with at least 8 million users including Facebook, Instagram, TikTok and YouTube, to implement age-verification systems and block users under 16 from creating accounts.

+Malaysia’s Communications and Multimedia Commission said Monday that age verification for existing users will be rolled out progressively over the next six months.

+Users identified as under 16 will have a month to download or transfer their data, including photos and videos, before any restrictions, suspensions, or other actions are applied, it said in a statement.

 Companies that fail to comply could face penalties of up to 10 million ringgit ($2.5 million).
 But parents whose children manage to bypass the law will not be penalized.